globocom/megadraft/docs/customization.md

 - `placeholder`: Editor's placeholder text
 - `plugins`: List of plugins to be used by the editor
 - `editorState`: DraftJS' [editorState][api-reference-editor-state]
-- `onChange`: Function fired when editor state changes
+- `onChange`: Function fired when editor states changes
 - `onAction`: (optional) Function fired when the following actions are executed: `SIDEBAR_EXPAND`, `SIDEBAR_SHRINK`, `SIDEBAR_CLICK_MORE`, `SIDEBAR_ADD_PLUGIN`, `PLUGINS_MODAL_CLOSE`, `PLUGINS_MODAL_ADD_PLUGIN`
 - `sidebarRendererFn`: (optional) it is called to render a custom sidebar.
 This method must return a valid React element.
 - `Toolbar`: (optional) a custom toolbar component or a function that returns a rendered component
-- `actions`: (optional) List of actions to render in Toolbar
+- `actions`: (optional) List of actions to render in the Toolbar
 - `keyBindings`: (optional) Custom key bindings
 - `handleBlockNotFound`: (optional) called when the `editorState` contains a block for a plugin that is no longer available
 - `softNewLines`: (optional) boolean, default true.
-Insert soft new line when user type "shift + enter".
+Insert a soft new line when the user type "shift + enter".
-- `resetStyleNewLine`: (optional) boolean, default false.
-Editor will reset styles when a new paragraph is created.
+- `resetStyleNewLine`: (optional) boolean, default false.An editor will reset styles when a new paragraph is created.
 - `blocksWithoutStyleReset`: (optional) list, defaults to `['ordered-list-item', 'unordered-list-item']`.
 Tells the editor which